WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 __Due 11:59pm Thursday 8/29/2024__

 This homework is not graded and is designed to help you set up your computer environment and understand the homework submission process.
-It has an unusual deadline of Friday 9/1 to force you go through this set up process before the first real homework is due.
+It has an unusual deadline of Thursday 8/29 to force you go throuYgh this set up process before the first real homework is due.

 ## 1. Setting Up a Developing Environment